GoogleCloudPlatform/bigquery-antipattern-recognition/README.md

 # BigQuery Optimization via Anti-Pattern Recognition

 This utility scans a BigQuery SQL in search for several possible anti-patterns.

-These anti-patterns are specific SQL syntaxes that might cause performance impact.
+Anti-patterns are specific SQL syntaxes that in some cases might cause performance impact.

-The recommended use of this tool is to scan the top 10% slot consuming jobs in your workloads.
+We recommend using this tool to scan the top 10% slot consuming jobs of your workload.
+Addressing these anti-patterns in most cases will provide performance significant benefits.

-For example:
+Example of tool input and output :

 Input:
 ```